OCHA-DAP/hdx-python-utilities/README.md

     # == {'a': 0, 'b': 1, 'c': 2}

 For more detail and additional functions, check the API docs mentioned earlier in the [usage section](#usage).

+### Retrieving files

+Downloading of files with the option of saving downloaded files or using previously downloaded files.
+Includes the option of using a static fallback file if downloading fails.

+    with Download() as downloader:
+        # Downloads file returning the path to the downloaded file and using a fallback file if the download
+        # fails.
+Since saved is False, the file will be saved with name filename in temp_dir
+        retriever = Retrieve(downloader, fallback_dir, saved_dir, temp_dir, save=False, use_saved=False)
+        path = retriever.retrieve_file(url, filename, logstr='my file', fallback=True)

+        # Downloads text file saving it for future usage and returning the text data (with no fallback)
+        # Since saved is True, the file will be saved with name filename in saved_dir
+        retriever = Retrieve(downloader, fallback_dir, saved_dir, temp_dir, save=True, use_saved=False)
+        text = retriever.retrieve_text(url, filename, logstr='test text', fallback=False)
+        # Downloads YAML file saving it for future usage and returning the YAML data with fallback taken
+        # from fallback_dir if needed.
+        data = retriever.retrieve_yaml(url, filename, logstr='test yaml', fallback=True)

+        # Uses previously downloaded JSON file in saved_dir returning the JSON data (with no fallback)
+        retriever = Retrieve(downloader, fallback_dir, saved_dir, temp_dir, save=False, use_saved=True)
+        data = retriever.retrieve_json(url, filename, logstr='test json', fallback=False)

 ### Loading and Saving JSON and YAML